rcook/isopy/docs/concepts.md

 (interpreter plus site packages) that is not tied to a specific project or directory.
 It has a name and you can use it anywhere.

-## Anonymous environment
+## Project environment

-An anonymous environment has no name (obviously!) and is tied to a particular directory on your file system so that you can open a shell or run Python scripts in that environment from anywhere in that directory tree.
+A project environment has no name and is tied to a particular directory on your file system so that you can open a shell or run Python scripts in that environment from anywhere in that directory tree.
 These environments are intended to be associated with a single directory tree which would typically be a single Python project.
 Like named environments, they are an isolated Python runtime environment consisting of an interpreter and site packages.
 These are typically marked by the presence of an `.python-version` file.

 ## Uses